jermnelson/urls-rdf-apps/pages/bibframe.md

 [https://github.com/lcnetdev/marc2bibframe2](https://github.com/lcnetdev/marc2bibframe2).

-The basic URL pattern used in the default XSL transformation from MARC XML is again based on the value in the 001 field but with the URL fragment pound sign followed by BIBFRAME classes.
-The same MARC record XML transforms into a BIBFRAME Work `http://catalog.coloradocollege.edu/13759163#Work` URL.
+The basic URL pattern used in the default XSL transformation from MARC XML is again based on the value in the 001 field but with the URL fragment pound sign followed by a primary BIBFRAME class and instead of using a counter, adds the MARC fieldfor related and  .
+The same
+MARC record XML transforms into a BIBFRAME Work `http://catalog.coloradocollege.edu/13759163#Work` URL.

 <pre>